emqx/emqx-docs/en_US/security/authz/file.md

 ```

 ::: tip
 The built-in ACL has the lowest priority and can be overridden by the ACL plugin.
 If you want to disable it, you can comment all the rules.
-After the rules file is changed, EMQX Broker needs to be restarted to make them taking effect.
+After the rules file is changed, EMQX Broker needs to be restarted for them to take effect.
 :::

 ## Define ACL

-The built-in ACL is the lowest priority rule table.
+The file ACL is the lowest priority rule table.
 If it is not hit after all the ACL checks are completed, the default ACL rule is checked.

 The rules file is described in Erlang syntax: